Radio Philippines Network: New Vision 9 (1989–1994)

 On October 8, 1989, RPN was renamed as New Vision 9 to recoup lost audience share in the ratings game of Philippine television networks.
-In the same year, New Vision 9 transmitter's effective radiated power was increased to 1 million watts, resulting in clearer and better signal reception in the Greater Luzon Area.
-The rebrand took place after RPN and Syndicated Media Access Corporation (SMAC) took over the network's management and marketing.
-The rebranding, although it proved futile in the turnaround of RPN's ratings, did make history for the network as it pioneered 24-hour television broadcasting in the Philippines.
-During the latter part of the New Vision 9 era, its ratings further suffered, ranking last in primetime (behind ABS-CBN, GMA, ABC, IBC, and PTV).
-Worse yet, RPN's nationwide reach suffered as well as its TV network.
-In 1989, it consisted of 24 TV stations nationwide (8 originating stations and 16 relay stations).
+That same year, the network transmitter's effective radiated power was increased to 1 million watts, resulting in clearer and better signal reception in the Greater Luzon Area.
+The rebranding took place after RPN and Syndicated Media Access Corporation (SMAC) took over the network's management and marketing.
+The rebranding, although it proved futile for turning around RPN's ratings, did make history for the network, as it pioneered 24-hour television broadcasting in the Philippines.
+During the latter part of the New Vision 9 era, the network's ratings sank further, ranking last in primetime (behind ABS-CBN, GMA, ABC, IBC, and PTV).
+Worse yet, RPN's nationwide reach suffered along with its television network.
+In 1989, it consisted of 24 television stations nationwide (8 originating stations and 16 relay stations).

-By then, RPN not only had to deal with the continued dominance of ABS-CBN and GMA, but also the return of another station shut down during martial law, ABC, and the onset of cable and UHF channels, which started to eat up the audience shares of the least-watched networks.
+By that time, RPN needed to deal not only with the continued dominance of ABS-CBN and GMA, but also with the return of another station shut down during martial law—Associated Broadcasting Company (ABC)—and the onset of cable and ultrahigh frequency (UHF) channels.
+These channels began to absorb the audience share of the least-watched networks.

 The second Radio Philippines Network (1994–2007)

 Telenovela dominance, emphasis on world-class primetime programming (1994–2003)

-In 1994, New Vision 9 was renamed back as Radio Philippines Network (RPN) and in the same year, RPN became the second VHF television network in the Philippines to broadcast in full surround stereo (after GMA Network introduced StereoVision in 1987).
-Following this, RPN managed to recover in primetime ratings, from being dead last in 1994 to fifth place in 1995, beating PTV (which by then suffered a major blow after losing the rights to one of its top-raters, the PBA games, to IBC).
-This, along with it being number 3 in daytime ratings, helped RPN to challenge ABC for third place in total day ratings.
+In 1994, New Vision 9 was renamed back to Radio Philippines Network (RPN); that same year, RPN became the second very high frequency (VHF) television network in the Philippines to broadcast in full surround stereo (after GMA Network had introduced StereoVision in 1987).
+Following this, RPN managed to recover in the primetime ratings, from being last in 1994 to fifth in 1995; these ratings surpassed PTV's ratings.
+(By that time, PTV had suffered a major blow after losing the rights to one of its top-raters—the PBA games—to IBC.)
+RPN's primetime ratings, along with its third-place daytime ratings, helped the network to challenge ABC for third place in total day ratings.

-In 1996, the network quickly regained its foothold when it began to broadcast a Tagalog dub of the 1994 Mexican telenovela Marimar, which turned out to be a phenomenal success, and discombobulated the competition for some time.
+In 1996, RPN quickly regained its foothold when it began to broadcast a Tagalog dub of the 1994 Mexican telenovela series Marimar; this turned out to be an extraordinary success, and it disconcerted the competition for some time.